Florida Theme Parks

 Universal also host a huge Mardi Gras celebration which is a family friendly event that typically runs from early February to early April.
 The Hollywood, Production Central and New York sections of the park transform with a New Orleansesque theme.
 There is a nightly parade (with floats and beads), weekend concerts and great cajun / creole food.

-According to the TripAdvisor Traveler’s Choice Awards, Island of Adventure was named the top amusement park for 2019.
-Originally developed as more of a “thrill” type park to compliment Universal Studios Florida, Islands have a number of roller coasters and “thrill” type rides that definitely draw the crowds.
+Universal’s Island of Adventure is consistently rated among the top theme parks in the world.
+Originally developed as more of a “thrill” type park to compliment Universal Studios Florida, Islands has a number of roller coasters and “thrill” type rides that definitely draw the crowds.

 What really increased the popularity of this park was when in 2010 Universal added the Wizarding World of Harry Potter – Hogsmeade Village and Hogsmeade Castle to its line up.
 As a result, Island of Adventure was in the top 15 in theme park attendance for 2018 with more than 9.7 million guests crossing their gates.